4mugala/InStringMath/README.md

 This algorithm is available in both Python and Javascript: they are possible direct translation of one another.

-CONTRIBUTIONS OF DIFFERENT FORMS TO THIS REPOSITORY ARE WELCOME
+CONTRIBUTIONS OF ANY FORMS TO THIS REPOSITORY ARE WELCOME

 ## Author
 Jacob M. Mugala